betaflight/betaflight/docs/Inflight Adjustments.md

 (3) is in the appropriate position.
 * note that Center/Scale values are both zero, so this range will use increment/decrement mode.

-When the switch is low, rate profile 0 is selcted.
+When the switch is low, rate profile 0 is selected.
-When the switch is medium, rate profile 1 is selcted.
+When the switch is medium, rate profile 1 is selected.
-When the switch is high, rate profile 2 is selcted.
+When the switch is high, rate profile 2 is selected.

 ### Example 5 - Use a single switch to enable absolute setting of Roll/Pitch P terms from two pots